joshtynjala/actionscript-3.0-developers-guide/user-interaction/keyboard-input/handling-application-display-changes.md

     <softKeyboardBehavior>none</softKeyboardBehavior>

-When you turn off the automatic behavior, it is your application’s responsibility to make any necessary adjustments to the application display.
+When you turn off the automatic behavior, it is your application's responsibility to make any necessary adjustments to the application display.
 A softKeyboardActivate event is dispatched when the keyboard opens.
 When the `softKeyboardActivate` event is dispatched, the `softKeyboardRect` property of